threefoldfoundation/threefold_data/content/blog/future_tft_ecosystem/future_tft_ecosystem.md

 <br/>

 Developing our own DeFi solutions for the Internet of Internets will complement the opportunities of ecosystems like Stellar and Algorand, and enrich the TFT ecosystem.
-The community-based liquidity pools and P2P wallet are another major step in bringing a fair financial model that will create more opportunities and empower people from all over the world to co-create a better system for all.
+The community-based liquidity pools and P2P wallet are another major step in bringing a fair financial model that will create more opportunities and empower people from all over the world to co-create a [better system for all](https://threefold.io/blog/post/planet_first_people_first/).

 <br/>

 We are excited for these new solutions which are expected by early next year.
-[Join the movement](https://t.me/threefold) to stay updated on the TFT Ecosystem!
+[Join the movement](https://t.me/threefold) to stay updated on the TFT ecosystem!

 <br/>